Amish Friendship Bread

 How to Make Friendship Bread Starter

-To do this, mix yeast with 1/2 cup hot water until yeast is dissolved.
+To do this, dissolve yeast in 1/2 cup hot water.
 Add 1 1/2 cup hot water, 1 cup milk, 1 cup flour and 1 cup sugar.
 Mix until blended.
 Use whisk if needed.

 You now have enough batter for 4 portions.